top of page

 Hiking on an ancient path.

-From there the trail is easy with very little call.
-At 1.5 km from the beginning, we will find an abandoned settlement with an impressive complex of stone threshing floors.
+After 1.5 km, we will find an abandoned settlement with an impressive complex of 7 stone threshing floors.
 After admiring the wonderful view to the Argolic Gulf, we will follow the path that passes over a gorge with impressive caves.
-Finally, after reaching an altitude of 310 meters, we will start to descend to Xeropigado.
+Then we will return following the same route

 Cost:

-1-4 people 35 Euros per person.
+55 Euros per person.

 • Hiking through ancient trail with mountain guide